copeito/app/docs/readme.txt

 Launch app:
 	If not container was created yet, run app/build.sh

-	To launch the contaner run app/docker/app.sh
+	To launch the image in the container run app/docker/app.sh